- Customer journey in ecommerce – example

 This phase includes every touchpoint that the customer makes after the first purchase.
 This includes:

-• new purchase
+- new purchase

-• following your e-commerce business on social media
+- following your ecommerce business on social media

-• signing up for the newsletter
+- signing up for the newsletter

-• sharing posts and other resources from your e-commerce business
+- sharing posts and other resources from your e-commerce business

 The last stage of the customer journey in e-commerce is where you should work on influencing your new customers to return and engage with your e-commerce business again.
 In this phase, you should work on creating touchpoints that will make the customers meet the brand story of your e-commerce business and fall in love with it.
 This way, they will be talking about your business, offline and online, becoming, on the one hand, the ambassador of your business.
-Especially if they are talking about and showing your products online, this will create touchpoints for new potential customers that will get involved with the customer journey in e-commerce.
+Especially if they are talking about and showing your products online, this will create touchpoints for new potential customers who will get involved with the customer journey in e-commerce.

-How to improve the customer journey in e-commerce #
+How to improve the customer journey in ecommerce #

-More is needed for an e-commerce store to sell its items, no matter how impressive those products are.
+More is needed for an ecommerce store to sell its items, no matter how impressive those products are.
 The online market is already overcrowded with so many choices.
 Nowadays, customers are looking for more than just a product.
 They want to feel connected with the brand.

-For an e-commerce business, the best way to find out who customers are and to hear about them is to map the customer journey.
-Now, you are familiar with the general 5 stages of the customer journey in e-commerce.
+For an ecommerce business, the best way to find out who customers are and to hear about them is to map the customer journey.
+Now, you are familiar with the general 5 stages of the customer journey in ecommerce.
 But here are the tips on how to use the information from the stages in your advance.

-Create a customer journey map for an e-commerce business #
+Create a customer journey map for an ecommerce business #

-To make this process easier, the best way is to visualize all the stages to determine which touchpoints customers arrive at or leave the customer journey in e-commerce.
-Also, where customer is indecisive about turning the wish list into an order.
+To make this process easier, the best way is to visualize all the stages to determine which touchpoints customers arrive at or leave the customer journey in ecommerce.
+Also, where the customer is indecisive about turning the wish list into an order.
 These touchpoints could be considered key touchpoints, as they are crucial points where you need to improve your customer journey.
 For each of the five stages on the map, identify the key touchpoints and the customer’s feelings, frustrations, pain points, goals, and/or aspirations.
 Based on this map, you will know where to make changes at each stage to make more sales.

 Define buyer persona #